 In November of 1999, Bro.
 Scott Hildreth accepted an appointment to the International Board of Missions of the Southern Baptist Convention.
 Bro.
 Scott, Leslie, Rachel and Jacob then moved to Germany where they still reside as they do the Lords work.

 In May of 2000, the church called Rev. Eddie Bates as its Pastor.
 Rev. Bates came to Memorial from First Baptist Church Reform, Al. He served as the Church's Pastor until June 2009.
 In February 2010 until July 2016, Rev. Dino R. Danzey served as Pastor.
 From July 2010 until November 2011, Bro.
 Matt Baker served as Minister of Music and Students.
 Brett Warren served as Minister of Students from July 2012 until June 2016.
 Rev. Justin Carter served as pastor from March 2017 until December 2018.
 Gage Gordon served as Minister of Youth from July 2017 until early 2018.
-Jonathan Higgins is currently serving as the Minister of Youth.
-Other staff members at this time include Amanda Dollar, Church Secretary; Alfreda Chancery, Financial Secretary; Tweety Miller and Debbie Odom, Custodians.
-The Church, after sixty two years, continues to serve an integral role in the community by ministering to the citizens of Citronelle and the surrounding area.
+Jonathan Higgins served as the Minister of Youth until January 2020.
+In June of 2019 the church called Rev. Dino Danzey to serve an unprecedented second tenure as pastor.
+Other staff members at this time include Amanda Dollar, Church Secretary; Alfreda Chancery, Financial Secretary; Lynn Smith, Custodians The Church, after sixty two years, continues to serve an integral role in the community by ministering to the citizens of Citronelle and the surrounding area.